Tuesday, September 27, 2011

 So, happy 125th, OBU!
 You'll never know how God uses you to impact the lives of your students.

-Written by Jill Sullivan at 4:49 PM
+Written by The Sullivan Four at 4:49 PM